opsline/chef-opsline-hostname/README.md

 * make hostname setting permanent
 * create entries in /etc/hosts file

-Hostname will be based on the node name:
+Hostname will be based on the node name or overridden `node['opsline-hostname']['hostname']` attribute:
-* if the nodename is a FQDN, it will be parsed to get host name and domain name to set the hostname.
+* if the nodename (or overridden `node['opsline-hostname']['hostname']` attribute) is a FQDN, it will be parsed to get host name and domain name to set the hostname.
-* if the nodename is a not FQDN, the domain must be provided with an attribute.
+* if the nodename (or overridden `node['opsline-hostname']['hostname']` attribute) is not a FQDN, the domain must be provided with an attribute.
-* if domain cannot be extracted from FQDN or is not provided as attribute, recipe will do nothing.
+* if domain cannot be extracted from FQDN or is not provided as an attribute, recipe will do nothing.
 * by default, hostname will be set to FQDN.
 Setting `use_fqdn` attribute to false will cause hostname to be the nodename string.